Name and Purpose

 (f) The expected date of Count and Declaration of result.

 2.2 The Returning Officer shall publish on the YI website and the YI mailing list at least a week in advance of close of nominations; the date of the election, the timetable for the election, the number of posts to be filled and instructions for candidates seeking nomination.

 3.1 County Chairman and Regional Chairman just require a Proposer and Seconder within the Region they are standing for.
 Candidates for all Executive Council positions except Chairman require a Proposer, Seconder and eight Assenters from any region.
 Candidates for Chairman require a Proposer, Seconder and eighteen Assenters from any region.
 Candidates for Chairman must also have held a position on either the National or Executive Council.
 All candidates, Proposers, Seconders and Assenters must be fully paid-up party and YI members in good standing on the closing date for nominations.

 3.2 Proposers and seconders may propose or second only one candidate’s nomination forms.

 3.3 Assentors may only assent to one candidate for each position.

-3.4 Candidates must have been a member for at least a year to run for YI Chairman, Deputy Chairman Secretary, Treasurer or Regional Chairman.
+3.4 Candidates must have been a member for at least one uninterrupted year to run for YI Chairman, Deputy Chairman, Secretary, Treasurer or Regional Chairman.

-3.6 Candidates must have been a member for at least six months to run for YI County Chairman.
+3.6 Candidates must have been a member for at least six months to run for the positions of YI Regional Chairman or YI County Chairman.